 A foundation is carefully laid for effective and sensitive communication with peers and adults.
 Children are consistently encouraged to use their words when expressing their needs or feelings.
 Every effort is made to teach them compassion and empathy, in order to develop their awareness and appreciation of others.
 The progress of each child is monitored by continuous observation and record keeping on the part of the two teachers.
 They look to see if the child is functioning independently in the classroom, verbally communicating his or her thoughts and actions, and progressing through the different areas of the classroom at his or her own pace.

-The Caedmon School offers an extended day program for children in both the Beginners class as well as the first year of Early Program.
+The Caedmon School offers an extended day program limited to 16 children in both the Beginners class as well as the first year of Early Program.
 This option allows children to be in school until 3:30 pm.
 The children will have lunch and a rest time, followed by an afternoon of Discovery.
 The curriculum will be modeled after our Early Program classrooms, providing the children with opportunities to explore the materials, and engage in teacher-directed activities, including art, music, and dramatic play.
 Children who attend the Discovery Program will also be able participate in our Afterschool classes.